AnhDuc2000/test-jenkins/docs/upgrade/confluence-6.4.3/Upgrade_6-4-3_UserCommunication_intial.md

 # Workplace communication (post on DevOps Workplace group and share with DevCloud, Jira workplace groups)

-**Upgrade Notice**: DXC Confluence Upgrade from version 5.9.5 to 6.4.3 scheduled for August 3rd, 2018
+**Upgrade Notice**: DXC Confluence Upgrade scheduled for August 3rd, 2018

 We are planning to upgrade DXC Confluence (**confluence.csc.com)** from version 5.9.5 to 6.4.3 on August 3rd, 2018.
 During this upgrade there will be **downtime**.
 We will communicate final downtime window shortly.